eleon024/workout-tracker/README.md

 - **Nutrition Logging**: Log what you ate during your workout.
 - **Workout Quality Tracking**: Rate the quality of your workout.
 - **Workout History**: View your past workouts in a clean, card-based interface.
-- **Weight, BMI, and Body Fat Tracking**: Track your weight, BMI, and body fat over time with visual charts on the homepage.
+- **Weight, BMI, Body Fat, and Muscle Mass Tracking**: Track your weight, BMI, body fat, and muscle mass over time with visual charts on the homepage.
+- **Performance Graphs**: Visualize your performance for individual exercises with detailed line charts.
+- **Workout Quality and Supplement Usage Analysis**: View pie and bar charts for workout quality distribution and supplement usage.

 ## How It Works